COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

 ### Maximum of Gradient Revisited

--   First some boilerplate which just imports necessary packages and initialises those which need initialisation (the handle initialisations happen on the `from ...` lines)
+-   First some boilerplate which just imports necessary packages and initialises those which need initialisation (the handle initialisations happen on the `from` lines)

 ``` python
 from __future__ import division